Hucknall Town F.C.: History

-May 2025, Hucknall Town won the Nottinghamshire Senior Cup for the 7th time in their history by beating Newark and Sherwood United F.C. in front of 1025 spectators at Field Mill aka One Call Stadium in Mansfield in an incredible game that finished 5 v 5 in normal time and 6 v 6 after extra time and the Yellows claiming the trophy 4 - 3 on penalties.
+May 2025, Hucknall Town won the Nottinghamshire Senior Cup for the 7th time in their history by beating Newark and Sherwood United F.C. in front of 1025 spectators at Field Mill aka One Call Stadium in Mansfield in a game that finished 5 v 5 in normal time and 6 v 6 after extra time and the Yellows claiming the trophy 4 - 3 on penalties.

 Stadium

 The club played at the Watnall Road ground, which has a 5,000 capacity with 270 seats with the development side.
 Hucknall Town Sunday and the Vet's team also played home fixtures at Watnall Road on the training pitch.

 In May 2008, Worksop Town of the Northern Premier League became Hucknall's tenants, although the agreement was not renewed after the 2008–09 season.

 In May 2015, it was announced that work had started on a new stadium.
 The club had hoped to move into the new stadium just off Aerial Way (across the road from the current stadium) for the 2017–18 season.
 Their final games were both 2–0 defeats, the last league game was against Aylestone Park, 806 fans attended the match, then 4 days later on 19 October 2022, 290 fans watched the yellows play at Watnall Road for one final time, against Basford United in the Nottinghamshire Senior Cup.